lijunzh/renamer/README.md

 customizable pattern.
 The tool preserves the original file extension and supports a dry-run mode so you can preview changes before they are applied.

-**Note**: the code based is mostly generated using GPT 03-mini-high model including this readme file.
+**Note**: the code based is mostly generated using GPT o3-mini-high model including this README file.

 ## Features